nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Editing a meet-up while all meet-ups are being shown

     1. Prerequisites: Switch to meet-up mode using the `switch m` command.
-List all buyers using the `view` command.
+List all meet-ups using the `view` command.
 Multiple meet-ups are present in the list.

     1. Test case: `edit 1 i/New information n/Adam`
        Expected: First meet-up information and added buyers are updated.
 All other fields remain the same.
 Details of the edited meet-up are shown in the status message.
 Note that if added buyer (i.e. `Adam`) is not found in the buyer list, it will be flagged out as red.